 ABOUT ELIZABETH SUDLER

 I have held strategic roles in health and wellness divisions at both Goldman Sachs and Merrill Lynch.
 As a senior leader at Magellan Behavioral Health and HealthNet, I had profit and loss responsibility for large clinical and call centers, one of which won a company-wide Distinguished Service Center of the Year for outstanding quality indicators.

 A MULTIDISCIPLINARY APPROACH

 I approach people and problems with a multidisciplinary perspective informed by management theory, behavioral economics, psychology, neuroscience, history, trauma and addiction-informed practices and meditation/imagery.
-Despite the incredible amount of guidance widely available today, none of it matters unless each one of us learns how to apply it to our own particular work situation in a way that fits our temperament.
+Despite the incredible amount of guidance widely available today, none of it matters unless each one of us learns how to apply it to our own particular work and life situation in a way that fits our temperament.
 Even more importantly, not all information is good information.
 Discerning the difference between what and who to listen to is critical to successful decision-making and constructive influence and impact.
 We can be trained how to function in roles and titles, but personal gifts and talents are something that need to be brought forth from the inside, accepted, and encouraged.
-My sweet spot is working with creative, independent thinkers who are stymied by rigid systems and other barriers.
+My sweet spot is working with creative, independent thinkers who are stymied by rigid systems and other barriers in the culture or their own mindsets.

 DEGREES, LICENSES & PUBLICATIONS